 Throughout the placement you’ll complete a ‘Work Experience Learner Record’ and gain employer feedback – this will look great on your CV.

-Before the placement, you’ll need to familiarise yourself with the location, dress code and working hours of your placement and make suitable travel arrangements so you arrive on time.
+Before the placement, you’ll need to familiarise yourself with the location, dress code and working hours and make suitable travel arrangements so that you arrive on time.

 The duties you are able to carry out will vary; depending on the area of work you have chosen and how quickly you can develop the level of competence the employer is looking for.
 You will usually be expected to work ‘normal working hours’ for the business you are attending.

 If you’re interested in a work placement, you must already be studying on a full-time pathway in College.
-Please speak to your main course tutor or visit our Work Experience Team in room A3.20 in the Deane Road Campus, and ask for Andrew or Matthew.
+Please speak to your main course tutor or Careers Coach.